a1992012015/angular-demo-app/README.md

-# AngularTestApp
+# AngularDemoApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding